 Encouragement of savings: Cooperative societies encourage saving habits among their members.

 Financial assistance: They can mobilize funds needed for business investment and expansion and render financial assistance or give loans to members.

 Improve members’ standard of Living: They improve the standard of living of their members by providing goods when they cannot buy on their own e.g. electronics and land.

 Loan facilities from banks or government: Co-operative societies can obtain loan easily from the bank e.g. Cooperative Banks.
 They can also receive financial assistance from the government.

-Democratic in nature: Each member of the society has equal say in the organization.
+Democratic in nature: Each member of the society has an equal say in the organization.
 Members are entitled to one-man-one-vote right, irrespective of shares held.

 Lower prices: Co-operative societies usually buy goods in bulk from the manufacturers at cheaper prices and this enables members to get these goods also at lower prices.